ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 {: .warning }

 ## Use Live-Feed from OMS to get a feedback
-Open the oms, and press on a camera - this will show a live feed.
+Open the OMS, and press on a camera - this will show a live feed.

 ### Use Live-Feed to tune the position & orientation
 You can then position the camera using the live feed.